Insights

 Even the most competent individual trustees will eventually have to step down due to time constraints or advancing age, and that’s a major concern for longer-term trusts.
 Trusts that are created and funded to benefit multiple generations often last several decades, and some U.S. states have provisions allowing such trusts to last for centuries.
 In these cases, it’s almost certain that an individual trustee simply won’t be around to see the trust through to dissolution.

 That can create continuity issues.
 Subsequent individual trustees might not have access to the grantor or other parties that can put the plain text of the trust documentation into context or offer guidance as to what the grantor intended with their language.
-Poor note taking or missing records can compound this issue, depriving future individual trustees of anything beyond the legalistic language on the page.
+Poor note-taking or missing records can compound this issue, depriving future individual trustees of anything beyond the legalistic language on the page of the trust itself.

 Capital Group Private Client Services can help you manage your trust.

 If you’re searching for a corporate trustee, we can assist.
-Through Capital Bank and Trust Company, a federally chartered bank, our trust and estates team can act as trustee and provide ongoing maintenance of a trust, as well as review it for ways to find efficiencies.
-And it may go without saying, but our close relationship to investment professionals, both in our company and our parent company, give us an unusually deep understanding of investing compared to some other corporate trustees.
+Capital Bank and Trust Company, a federally chartered bank, can serve as trustee, and our team can oversee ongoing trust administration, including reviewing the trust itself to uncover possible efficiencies.
+And it may go without saying, but Capital’s historic focus on investment management gives us an unusually deep understanding of investing compared to some other corporate trustees.

 Stacey Delich-Gould is a senior trust and estate specialist for Capital Group Private Client Services, focusing on trust, estate, tax and personal planning.
 She is based in our New York office.